To Learn more about the UP for Learning faculty read their biographies below:

 Lindsey Halman – Program Director

 Lindsey joins the UP team after 15 years as a middle level educator and advocate.
 Prior to joining UP, she co-founded The Edge Academy at Essex Middle School.
 The Edge Academy served as a model and learning laboratory for many educators throughout Vermont, and beyond.
 The Edge integrated education for sustainability, as well as the arts, into all aspects of the team and curriculum.
+See this link for more information about Lindsey’s work at the Edge.

 At the Edge Academy, there was a strong focus on student voice, student-centered learning, project-based learning, and negotiated curriculum.
 Lindsey is passionate about building strong relationships with students and adults, helping them feel empowered to make change, and creating a socially just climate and culture for all.
-During her time as a middle level educator, she started, and co-facilitated, a student-led peer leadership program, a restorative practice process, as well as a QSA at Essex Middle School.
+During her time as a middle level educator, she started, and co-facilitated, a student-led peer leadership program, a restorative practice process, as well as a GSA at Essex Middle School.
 Lindsey holds her National Board Certification as a middle level generalist and is a strong advocate for middle level practices and education throughout the state.

 Sharon Koller – GTY Coordinator